tesseral-labs/tesseral/README.md

 For Tesseral’s managed service, you will first need to create an account at https://console.tesseral.com.

-You will need to create a Project and generate a Publishable Key that looks like
+You will need to create a Project and generate a Publishable Key.
+Publishable Keys always look like this: `publishable_key_...`.
-this: `publishable_key_...`.

 ### Integrate your frontend